beanvalidation/beanvalidation.org/proposals/BVAL-238.md

 When CDI integration is active, instantiation as well as destruction of `ConstraintValidator` objects must be delegated to the CDI container.

-Integration should use CDI's BeanManager SPI to obtain non-contextual instances of `ConstratintValidator` onjects.
+Integration should use CDI's BeanManager SPI to obtain non-contextual instances of `ConstratintValidator` objects.
 Usage of the SPI is described at <http://seamframework.org/Documentation/HowDoIDoNoncontextualInjectionForAThirdpartyFramework>

 The Bean Validation provider is free to instantiate and destroy `ConstraintValidator` objects at the time of its choosing.